Research

 There are few national and international guidelines available covering the management and treatment of hereditary brain aneurysms.
 This indicates that the current clinical approach may be variable.
 Where guidance is specific to hereditary brain aneurysms, it is mostly focused on the screening of high-risk individuals.
 Tailored treatment guidelines would be valuable in the UK and globally.

 We know that more research, together with collaboration between clinicians and those affected by hereditary brain aneurysms, will improve the support available to those affected and their families.
-Eventually, with increased knowledge, better genetic testing and targeted screening within high-risk families could be offered, saving lives and minimising the stress and worry which a diagnosis can cause.
+Eventually, with increased knowledge, better genetic testing and targeted screening within high-risk families could be offered, saving lives and minimising the stress and worry that a diagnosis can cause.
 Eventually, we hope that a simple blood test could be an effective way of screening people.

-This TLR is the first step in changing the landscape for support and information for families with this rare, hereditary condition.
+This TLR is the first step in changing the landscape for support and information for families with this rare hereditary condition.
 We hope the overview proves useful for the patient, research and clinical communities.
 Through this knowledge and collaboration, we hope to open doors for better dialogue, more research and greater support for the families impacted by this potentially devastating condition.